 HOW SHOULD PATIENT DECIDE ON THE METHOD OF BREAST RECONSTRUCTION ?

 - Autologous breast reconstruction is recommended if the patient’s priority is a natural appearance and softness with long-lasting result which matches the contralateral breast well.
 She must be willing to accept a higher initial cost, longer surgery and additional scar from the tissue donor site.

-- Breast reconstruction using implant is suitable for patient who wish for simpler and shorter surgery and lower initial cost.
-Those patient in poorer health may elect this method of reconstruction.
+- Breast reconstruction using implant is suitable for patient who wishes for a simpler and shorter surgery and lower initial cost.
+Patient in poorer health may elect this method of reconstruction.
 She must bear in mind the possibility of further revision surgery for change of implant.
 She would also accept less than ideal match of breast shape with the contralateral side.